HoloTree/ht-build/readme.md

 `holotree.dev`

-1. Clone this repo into ~/vagrant/www/ht-build
+8. Clone this repo into ~/vagrant/www/ht-build

-`git clone git://github.com/Holo-Tree/ht-build.git`
+`git clone git://github.com/Holo-Tree/ht-build.git ht-build`

-1. Change name of "make-htdocs" to "ht-docs"
+9. Change name of "make-htdocs" to "ht-docs"
 @TODO Figure out how to get those two files in there without messing up .gitignore

 `mv make-htdocs htdocs`

-1. Run composer to build
+10. Run composer to build

 `composer update`

+or

+`php composer.phar update`

-1. Re-provision vagrant
+11. Re-provision vagrant

 `vagrant provision`

 Note: may require a `vagrant halt` and `vagrant up` to get new site to work after provisioning.

-1. Go to http://holotree.dev and install WordPress.
+12. Go to http://holotree.dev and install WordPress.
 Details are unimportant.

-1. Switch to plugin directory and clone HoloTree
+13. Switch to plugin directory and clone HoloTree
 @TODO Do this in composer setup or vvv-init.sh or otherwise automate.

 `cd htdocs/ht/plugins`